-Wim Hof, nicknamed the “Iceman,” is one of many health influencers who recommend regularly exposing yourself to icy, cold temps.
-But are cold showers really better for you than warm showers, or are the benefits of cold water simply a myth?
+Today, Wim Hof, nicknamed the “Iceman,” is one of many health influencers who recommends regularly exposing yourself to icy, cold temps.
+Are cold showers really better for you than warm showers, or are the benefits of cold water simply a myth?

-Those who swear by taking cold showers feel that the habit gives it them an advantage when it comes to handling stress and improving their confidence.
+Some swear that taking cold showers gives them an advantage when it comes to handling stress and improving their confidence.
 The idea is that by willingly allowing yourself to feel uncomfortable for a brief period of time, you might not only give your immune system a boost, but you may also cultivate more willpower and “mental toughness” in the process.

 Studies tell us that there are in fact some impressive cold shower benefits — which may include increasing alertness, productivity and recovery from exercise.

-Cold exposure causes our bodies to release a rush of “stress hormones,” including cortisol, norepinephrine and adrenaline.
-This causes a shut down of non-essential bodily functions, which includes inflammatory responses, among others.
+Exposure to cold causes our bodies to release a rush of “stress hormones,” including cortisol, norepinephrine and adrenaline.
+This leads to a shutdown of nonessential bodily functions, which include inflammatory responses, among others.

-Studies have found that benefits of cold showers can include:
+Studies have found that health benefits of cold showers can include:

 1. Improved Mental Clarity and Alertness

-Studies have demonstrated that people who partake in nearly-freezing showers experience an increase in perceived energy levels, focus/concentration, productivity and mental/cognitive performance.
+Studies have demonstrated that showering in nearly freezing temps causes an increase in perceived energy levels, focus/concentration, productivity and mental/cognitive performance.
 Some even describe the uplifting effects of cold exposure as being on par with drinking a cup or two of coffee.